-A very key and potentially most challenging element to the PERIPrem care bundle is birth in the right place for extreme preterm infants under 27 weeks, under 800g or under 28 weeks if a multiple birth.
+A key and potentially the most challenging element to the PERIPrem care bundle is birth in the right place – this applies to extreme preterm infants under 27 weeks, under 800g or under 28 weeks if a multiple birth.

 We encourage you to look across the three “capsules” of Process, Training and Education and Communications and Engagement when planning and implementing any changes, we know from experience that action needs to be taken across all three capsules to see a progress.

-Pay attention to how you will embed and sustain the improvements you have made and you can use the embedding and sustaining change tool (coming soon) to shape your thinking in doing so.
+Pay attention to how you will embed and sustain the improvements you have made.

 Please tell us a bit about yourself to download our PERIPrem resources